Lessons from pendulums: A design comparison of three lab activities: Instructional Contexts

 Cornell is a large, private, selective research university; Tufts is a small, private, selective research university; and UWB is one of two small campuses of a large, public research university.
 UWB runs on the quarter system, and the lab course is part of a 3 term sequence; both Cornell and Tufts are on the semester system.

-The labs at both UWB and Cornell are stand-alone courses, and the lab curriculum at UWB is an adaptation of the Cornell curriculum.
-The Tufts lab discussed here is connected to the calculus-based introductory course taught by Hammer.
-Furthermore, we specifically discuss the spring instantiation of the Tufts labs; in Fall semesters the labs are shared across both the algebra-based and calculus-based courses, there are some changes to the lab curriculum discussed in this paper, and the overall course management proceeds differently.
+The introductory lab at Cornell is a stand-alone course, and the lab curriculum at UWB is an adaptation of the Cornell curriculum.
+Each includes a lecture, where students reflect on their labs and work through activities to develop statistical skills.
+At Tufts and UWB, introductory labs are sections connected to the main lecture courses.
+Tufts has no lab-specific lecture and lab instructions change in small ways from one semester to the next.
+Here we focus on the spring instantiation of the Tufts labs, taught by Hammer, specifically from the spring 2024.
+In Fall semesters, the labs are shared across algebra-based and calculus-based courses, and the overall course management proceeds differently.

 The labs at Cornell are instructed by graduate TAs, they last two hours each, and there are a maximum of 20 students per section.
-At UWB, professors instruct the labs, which last two hours and have a maximum of 24 students.
+At UWB, professors instruct the labs, which last two hours and have a maximum of 24 students per section.
 The Tufts labs are instructed by graduate and undergraduate TAs, last two and half hours, and there are a maximum of 14 students per section.

-At both UWB and Tufts, the pendulum lab activity occurs over three lab sessions; at Cornell the activity takes three lab sessions.
-At Cornell and UWB, as stand-alone courses there is also a lecture portion of the lab course, where students reflect on their labs and work through activities to develop statistical skills.
-In contrast to Cornell and UWB, there is no assigned homework for students in the Tufts labs.
-Students turn in notes and a report, but time is allocated in lab for them to work on their report
+At both UWB and Tufts, the pendulum lab activity occurs over three lab sessions; at Cornell the activity takes two lab sessions.
+The lab courses at Cornell and UWB assign homework; Tufts labs do not (students complete all notes and reports within the 2.5-hour sessions).